texasbe2trill/Investigating-Netflix-Movies/README.md

 I assigned colors to the genre row within the Netflix movie dataset.
 The Children genre is assigned the color blue, the Documentaries genre is assigned the color red, the Stand-Up genre is assigned the color green, and for all other genres the color assigned is orange.

-The scatterplot shows that we can't be certain that movie durations are indeed getting shorter.
+The scatterplot shows we can't be certain that movie durations are indeed getting shorter.

 ![Scatterplot](output.png)